Is Thai Property Tax High or Low? Comparison for Foreign

 Rental income: compare effective pain, not only headline rates

-A 15% withholding on gross can feel heavy if you’re used to net taxation—but Spain/Portugal can also impose meaningful effective burdens once local rules apply.
-The comparison is not headline rate alone—it is compliance + deductions + treaties.
+A 15% withholding on gross can feel heavy if you are used to net taxation, but Spain and Portugal can also impose meaningful effective burdens once local rules apply.
+The comparison is not headline rate alone, it is compliance plus deductions plus treaties.

 Dubai vs Phuket: tax vs yield vs purchase price

-Dubai may show 0% annual property tax in a narrow sense, but service charges, market pricing, and visa/business costs shift the full picture.
+Dubai may show 0% annual property tax in a narrow sense, but service charges, market pricing, and visa costs shift the full picture.
 Phuket offers different tourism seasonality and pricing dynamics.

 | Market | What to compare |